The one book that turns you into a pro Docker builder

 - We cover the entire build, ship and run cycle.

-- Unique project focus with practices and detailed workflow.
+- Unique project focus with best practices and detailed workflow.

 - Continuous integration example.